-An efficient engine is not only good for the environment, it will give you a better ride on the water and a less painful experience filling up at the pump!
+An efficient engine is not only good for the environment by minimising emissions, it will give you a better ride on the water and a less painful experience filling up at the pump!

-If you opt for a fuel combustion engine or an electric engine there is best practice you can adopt to keep both your emissions and your costs down, and to maximise the efficiency of your engine.
+If you opt for a fuel combustion engine or an electric engine there is best practice you can adopt to keep both your emissions, noise and your costs down, and to maximise the efficiency of your engine.
 Scroll down to find out what you can do.

 - Regularly check and service your engine.
 Fresh oil, clean spark plugs and dust free air-filters all help to lower fuel costs and emissions.

 - Use CE marked outboard engines manufactured after 2005 or electric engines to increase fuel efficiency, reduce noise and decrease emissions.

 - Fitting sound insulation around the engine can cut noise by 85%.

 - Vibration absorbers can also reduce structural noise by 85%.